terasakisatoshi/MyWorkflow.jl/README.md

   2. how to customize Julia's system image via PackageCompiler.jl to reduce an overhead of package's loading time e.g. Plots.jl, PyCall.jl, or DataFrames.jl etc...
   3. how to share our work on the Internet.
 Check our repository on Binder from [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/terasakisatoshi/MyWorkflow.jl/master)
   4. how to use GitHub actions as a CI functionality.
+  5. how to communicate between a Docker container and Juno/Atom

 # Directory Structure